khushi4541/khushi-parekh-capstone/Capstone Proposal.md

 -Earn points for completing habits and encouraging friends.
 -Unlock badges for streaks and milestones.

+Messaging:
+-send motivational messages to friends

 Optional Notifications:
 -Reminders to log habits or encourage friends.

+Responsive Design
+-make app responsive for tablet and desktop